 In reference to all the aspects from which God’s saving grace may be viewed we must always reckon with the reality and gravity of sin.
 The salvation God has provided is more than salvation from sin and its consequences.
 Its design embraces the exceeding riches of God’s grace and contemplates the highest conceivable destiny that could be bestowed upon creatures, conformity to the image of God’s own Son that he might be the firstborn among many brethren (cf. Rom.
 8:29).
-But no such destiny could be envisioned or achieved without salvation from sin in all its …
+But no such destiny could be envisioned or achieved without salvation from sin in all its ramifications and liabilities.
+In …

 John Murray was professor of systematic theology at Westminster Theological Seminary in Philadelphia, Pennsylvania.
 Professor Murray received his M.A. from the University of Glasgow and his Th.B and Th.M. from Princeton Theological Seminary.
 Professor Murray is well known for his publications, Redemption Accomplished and Applied and Principles of Conduct.